 Download, analyze and plot US Census data

 Inspired by Ethan Mollick’s recent blog article about ChatGPT plugins, I used aider and GPT-4 to do data analysis of some US Census data.
-I asked GPT-4 how to download census data and to suggest some hypotheses to test.
+I asked aider how to download census data and to suggest some hypotheses to test.
 I asked it to write the code to get the data, test one of the hypotheses and provide a summary and plot of the results.

 $ aider